 The Dev build has most of the optimizations enabled, yet still includes debug symbols.
 The Dev build is 3x to 10x faster than a Debug build in most cases and is very close to the speed of a Shipping build.
 Stepping through the C++ code with a debugger is possible, though it often behaves erratic due to the optimizations (inlining and such).
 For most developers the Dev build should be the main configuration to use.

 The Shipping build has all optimizations enabled.
 It does not include debug symbols anymore and it also has all the developer features disabled.
-That means things like ezInspector or the PhysX Visual Debugger won't work here.
-Similarly features like allocation tracking (for detecting memory leaks) and profiling features are disabled as well.
+That means things like ezInspector won't work here.
+Similarly, features like allocation tracking (for detecting memory leaks) and profiling features are disabled as well.